swuecho/swuecho.github.io/_posts/2016-12-16-boost-usage.md

 /usr/include/boost
 ```

-so you can comple this progrom
+so you can compile this progrom

 ```cpp
 #include <iostream>